Get lots of hands-on practice with

 Aug -1.37705956"

-into a data.table
+s2 into a data.table named

-in wide or long
+DT.data.table in wide or long

 format?## run rat maze_time